European Hedgehog Behaviour – Chin & Genital wiping

 Chin wiping

-About two weeks after the appearance of the “chin-wiping hog” in the garden, another hedgehog was recorded exhibiting the same behaviour on three occasions during a single night over the Easter bank holiday weekend.
+About two weeks after the appearance of the "chin-wiping hog" in the garden, another hedgehog was recorded exhibiting the same behaviour on three occasions during a single night over the Easter bank holiday weekend.
 The first observation was a brief wipe preceded by a scratch of the face with the right hind foot.
-The second and third instances involved more prolonged wiping without any associated scratching.
+The second and third instances involved more prolonged wiping without any associated eating, drinking, or scratching.
 In the first two cases the hedgehog was alone, in the third it was joined shortly after by an individual (presumed male) that we had not recorded in the garden before.

-Assuming the aim of chin wiping is the application of scent, it is unclear what message is conveyed or the effect such marked areas have on other hedgehogs.
-I have never observed individuals of either sex pay much attention to 'wiped' areas.
-The first individual seen doing this appeared to sniff the patio immediately prior to wiping on some (not all) occasions, while the second and third animals were not seen to sniff the ground prior to wiping.
-Additionally, while scent probably is important to them, we know that hedgehogs are not particularly social and although they're often aggressive towards individuals of the same sex, there is no evidence to suggest they're territorial in the conventional sense (i.e., they don't defend their home ranges from intruders, but rather displace same-sex individuals at concentrated food sources or interlopers during courtship).
-Consequently, this is not a species we might expect to have evolved an abundance of scent glands, although, as Reeve posits, this does not preclude the possibility of localised use of scent.
+While scent probably is important to them, we know that hedgehogs are not particularly social and, although they're often aggressive towards individuals of the same sex, there is no evidence to suggest they're territorial in the conventional sense (i.e., they don't defend their home ranges from intruders, but rather displace same-sex individuals at concentrated food sources or interlopers during courtship).
+Consequently, this is not a species we might expect to have evolved an abundance of scent glands.
+Nonetheless, as Reeve posits, this does not preclude the possibility of localised use of scent.

 In August 2019, there was a thread on this subject on the Hedgehog Street forums and several people reported visiting hogs wiping their chins on their patios.
 (I presume, as in my case, the fact that they're observed on the patio is largely coincidental, as this is where most people put out food and watch their hogs.)
 Two observers on this thread commented that they've noted this wiping behaviour either in the presence of a female or having apparently caught the scent of a female that passed by recently.
 One particularly interesting observation was that the wiping coincided with the presence of a female near a food bowl; the intriguing implication appears to be that the wiping individual may be leaving his 'message' in an area to which he knows females will be attracted.